Za’atar Ras-el-hanout Chicken Spinach Dinner

 My daughter says that she feels like she is on an episode of Guy’s Grocery Games, when she goes shopping with me.
 I usually have a list and race down only those aisles I need to, then it’s through self-checkout and I’m homeward bound!

-However, the other day I had some time to kill, and, found myself wandering down the spice aisle at Walmart.
-This isn’t a sponsored post, but, in my opinion, Walmart is seriously upping their game when it comes to spices.
-Their spices might not be as budget-friendly as The Dekalb Farmers Market’s, but the variety is epic!
+However, the other day I had some time to kill, and, found myself wandering down the spice aisle at my local grocery store.
 While wandering that spice aisle, I came across bottles of Za’atar & Ras El Hanout.

 Growing up in the middle east, I was fortunate to have tried a variety of dishes at restaurants flavored with Za’atar or Ras El Hanout.